kimtore/visp/doc/intro.md

 ## Known issues

 If having connection problems, you might be hitting a buffer limit in MPD.
-It may help to configure your MPD server according to [configuring PMS and MPD](mpd.md).
+It may help to configure your MPD server according to [configuring Visp and MPD](mpd.md).